codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

 * Runs an example testing step
 * Sends the image information to CSDP

 Our CI pipeline interacts with third-party services such as GitHub and a Docker Registry.
-We need to first add secrets to the cluster to store the credentials required.
+You need to first add secrets to the cluster to store the credentials required.

 #### Create a Personal Access Token (PAT)